LeeJunhui/gitskills/README.md

 gitskills
 Creating a new bunch is quick and simple.
 Git can merge branches.
-Git is a free software.
+Git is free software.
+Git is awesome!